 The Halifax Graving Dock was constructed during the age of square rigged sailing ships, yet remarkably, due to its forward thinking design, still performs the role for which it was designed today.
 It is the only remaining structure of the Victorian-era navy in Halifax.

 On December 6, 1917, the Graving Dock survived the Halifax Explosion, the largest manmade explosion prior to the atomic bomb.
 The explosion occurred adjacent to the Graving Dock at Pier 6, devastating a six square kilometre area.

-Sheltered by the Acadia Sugar Refinery and its supporting machine ship, the Graving Dock was protected from the direct impact of the explosion and was spared extensive damage.
-The Sugar Refinery was reduced to rubble in an instant, along with the Machine Shop and most of the other Graving Dock buildings.
+Sheltered by the Acadia Sugar Refinery and its supporting machine shop, the graving dock was protected from the direct impact of the explosion and was spared extensive damage.
+The Sugar Refinery was reduced to rubble in an instant, along with the machine shop and most of the other graving dock buildings.